blockwell-ai/docs/docs/tools/apiminer/quickstart.md

 ::: tip
-If you want to use a different API Miner environment than the default `apiminer.dev-site.us`, you can add another variable called `host` with the hostname of the environment to use.
+If you want to use a different API Miner environment than the default `apiminer.blockwell.ai`, you can add another variable called `host` with the hostname of the environment to use.
 :::